 Under Amazon's shared responsibility model for cloud monitoring and security, the onus is on AWS subscribers to implement the tools and software necessary to secure their cloud-deployed applications.

 Under the model, Amazon assumes responsibility for the security of the cloud while the customer is responsible for securing everything in the cloud.

 This means that Amazon controls the security of all components from the host operating system and virtualization layer to the physical security of the building where AWS servers are located.
 Customers are responsible for implementing and managing client and server-side encryption and network traffic protection.
-The security of customer data, access management, platforms, applications, the network, and the guest operating system are also the responsibility of the customer.
+The security of customer data, access management, platforms, applications, the network and the guest operating system is also the responsibility of the customer.

 Sumo Logic’s multi-cloud SaaS analytics platform has integrations for major cloud service providers like Google Cloud, Microsoft Azure and AWS, which continue to take hold as cloud adoption grows.

 With Sumo Logic's AWS monitoring capability, users benefit from deep integration with the AWS platform and security services.
 Sumo Logic's log aggregation capabilities, along with machine learning and pattern detection make it easy for enterprise organizations to gain visibility into AWS deployments, manage application performance, maintain cloud security and comply with internal and external standards.
 If you are already working with AWS or thinking about leveraging it to amplify your business results, consider Sumo Logic for deep insights into your application performance and security.